-Today, and for many decades, the SAS has been synonymous with brutal efficiency, impeccable athleticism and clinical expertise, but this wasn’t always the case.
-In fact, the first few years of the Special Air Services, which formed in World War Two, were a disaster.
+Today, and for many decades, the SAS has been synonymous with brutal efficiency, impeccable athleticism and clinical expertise.
+However, this wasn’t always the case.
+In fact, the first few years of the Special Air Services, which formed during World War Two, were a disaster.

 We now associate the SAS with extraordinarily fit, efficient and muscular people but the original SAS members weren’t like that.
 A lot of them were actually very unfit.
-They drank to excess, they all smoked all the time and they certainly weren’t paragons of male masculinity.
-But they were pretty bright.
+They drank to excess, smoked all the time and they certainly weren’t paragons of male masculinity.
+However, they had something going for them: they were pretty bright.

 The idea was very simple.
 Stirling would take 50 parachutists out into the North African desert and drop them about 50 miles away from the coast.
 They would then proceed to creep up on a series of coastal airstrips, armed with portable bombs and time bombs, and blow up as many planes as they could find.
 They would then run away, back into the desert.

 The first problem struck when they set off, and encountered one of the worst storms the area had seen for 30 years.
 Stirling was given the opportunity to call off the operation decided against it.
 This decision proved to be a bad mistake: only 22 soldiers came back.

 The men landed in the desert in the midst of a howling gale.
 Some of them were literally scraped to death along the desert floor because they couldn’t unclip their parachutes.
 It was a disaster.
 It had been badly thought out and badly planned.

 Nonetheless, Stirling always maintained that if the operation hadn’t gone ahead then the SAS would have never happened.
 It’s true that the SAS was in a very fragile position at that point.
 It was a fledgling unit and it was very unpopular among the top brass.
 It’s plausible that Stirling was right and that the whole thing could have been called off completely if he’d pulled the plug on Operation Squatter.